City Cast Houston logo

 The Start Of The Rodeo

 A group of men looking to preserve the cattle industry met for lunch at the old Texas State hotel in downtown Houston.
-Based on their meeting, the The Houston Fat Stock Show and Livestock Exposition was created in 1931.
+Based on their meeting, the Houston Fat Stock Show and Livestock Exposition was created in 1931.
 The next year, the event was held at the Democratic Convention Hall.
 In 1938, some of our favorite events were added, including the rodeo, horse show, and downtown parade.
 Gene Autry, known as America’s singing cowboy, was the first performer at the rodeo in 1942.
 He performed at the rodeo seven more times.

 Many Firsts For The Rodeo